What is MS?

 Understanding the role of the CNS

 The brain and spinal cord contain cells called neurons, which send signals within the CNS to other parts of the body.
 These signals control physical functions, such as balance and muscle coordination, as well as thinking and other abilities.
-Signals pass through neurons by way of nerve fibers called axons.
-And, axons are protected by a covering, called myelin, which helps the axons carry signals.
+Signals pass through neurons by way of nerve fibers called axons which are protected by a covering, called myelin, that help the axons carry signals.

 With MS, damage to neurons disrupts the body’s ability to send signals and causes MS-related symptoms.
 Symptoms may vary because of the location and extent of the damage.
 Today, researchers believe that both inflammation and neurodegeneration contribute to the erosive actions of MS.

 Inflammation is activated by the immune system.
 This causes swelling and damage to the myelin.
 When the myelin is lost, scars called scleroses are left behind.
 This is where the name Multiple Sclerosis comes from.

 Permanent damage, and the loss of neurons and axons, is known as “neurodegeneration.”
 Researchers are learning more about this complex process every day.
 It’s very important to know that neurodegeneration occurs early in MS and continues throughout the course of the disease.
 Recent studies have shown that neurons and axons are also damaged and even destroyed during the course of MS, even when inflammation is not present.
 These findings, MS experts have concluded, support starting therapy early.

 Multiple sclerosis usually affects people between the ages of 20-50 with most people experiencing their first symptoms in their 20’s or 30’s.
 There are higher numbers of cases in certain northern latitudes, including Washington.
 More women than men have MS, and more Caucasian people are affected than other ethnic populations.
 Studies indicate that genetic factors may make certain individuals more susceptible to MS, but no evidence exists that it is directly inherited.